splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

 Use metrics pipeline management tools to reduce cardinality of metric time series (MTS)
 =========================================================================================

-As metrics data usage and cardinality grows in Splunk Infrastructure Monitoring, the cost increases.
+As metrics data usage and cardinality grows in Splunk Infrastructure Monitoring, your cost increases.
 Use metrics pipeline management (MPM) tools within Splunk Infrastructure Monitoring to streamline storage and processing to reduce overall monitoring cost.
 With MPM, you can make the following optimizations:

-* Streamline storage and processing to evolve the metric analytics platform into a multi-tier platform.
+* Streamline storage and processing to create a multi-tier metric analytics platform.

 * Analyze reports to identify where to optimize usage.